gabrielg4t/habilita_deshabilita_tarjeta_de_red/README.md

 # Habilitar y Deshabilitar tarjeta de red

-- En la linea set interface="Ethernet" , colocamos el nombre de nuestra tarjeta de red a desactivar y al ejecutar el script se deshabilita en automático.
-- Para habilitarla cambiamos el parametro "disable" a "enable"
+- Para habilitar o deshabilitar la interfaz ethernet ó wi-fi seleccionamos cualquiera de las opciones en el selector
+- Sí deseamos saber el nombre de nuestras interfases disponibles existe la opción de listar
+- La opción "Depurar" realiza lo siguiente:

+  -Libera las conexiones de red
+  -Lista los DNS y ARP registrados en el equipo -Elimina la ARP Caché y DNS
+  -Libera los nombres anteriores resitrados a WINS, lista los nuevos nombres y los vuelve a registrar -Limpia el catálogo de Winsock
+  -Renueva la conexión de todos los adaptadores -Finalmente habilita la conexión

 # Enable and Disable Network Card

+- To enable or disable the ethernet or wi-fi interface, select any of the options in the selector
-- In the line set interface = "Ethernet", we put the name of our network card to deactivate and when executing the script it is automatically disabled.
+- If we want to know the name of our available interfaces, there is the option to list
-- To enable it we change the parameter "disable" to "enable"
+- The "Debug" option does the following:

+   -Free up network connections
+   -List the DNS and ARP registered on the device -Delete ARP Cache and DNS
+   -Release the old names resitted to WINS, lists the new names and registers them again -Clean the Winsock catalog
+   -Renew the connection of all adapters
+   -Finally enable the connection